Newsletter Roundup (tl;dr)

 New editions — published bi-weekly (Tuesday)

-New proposals are broadcasted to Telegram.
+New proposals are broadcasted to the ENS DAO Telegram channel.

 ENS DAO Dashboard is now available for public review.